Stephen Dobbie

-Dobbie is Queen of the South's second-highest goalscorer of all time (166 goals) and the club's record scorer for a single season (43 goals in the 2018-19 season).

 He started his career in the 2002–03 season at Rangers, followed by spells at Hibernian and St Johnstone.
-His career was revived by a loan spell at Dumbarton in 2006, and he then scored 55 goals in 105 appearances for Queen of the South in his first spell at Palmerston Park, playing in the club's first-ever appearance in the Scottish Cup Final in 2008.
+His career was revived by a loan spell at Dumbarton in 2006, and he then scored 55 goals in 105 appearances for Queen of the South in his first spell at Palmerston Park, playing in the club's first-ever appearance in the Scottish Cup final in 2008.

 Dobbie moved to Swansea City in 2009.
-Dobbie was loaned to Blackpool and won promotion to the Premier League via the 2010 play-offs.
-He returned to Swansea City and again won promotion to the Premier League via the 2011 play-offs.
-He was again loaned to Blackpool in 2012 and played in a third successive play-off final, this time as a runner-up.
-In 2012 he signed for Brighton & Hove Albion before joining Crystal Palace, initially on loan, where he helped the Eagles to win promotion in 2013 to the Premier League.
+The following year, he was loaned to Blackpool, with whom he won promotion to the Premier League via the 2010 play-offs.
+He achieved the same feat with Swansea, winning promotion to the Premier League via the 2011 play-offs.
+Dobbie was again loaned to Blackpool in 2012, and played in a third successive play-off final, this time as a runner-up.
+In 2012, he signed for Brighton & Hove Albion, before joining Crystal Palace, initially on loan, where he helped the Eagles to win promotion in 2013 to the Premier League.

-He then had a third spell at Blackpool and played for Fleetwood Town and Bolton Wanderers, before returning to Scotland in August 2016 to sign for the Doonhamers for a second spell, where he scored a further 111 goals in 178 appearances.
-Overall, Dobbie scored 166 goals in 283 appearances and after his release from the Dumfries club he made his return to Lancashire, signing for AFC Fylde in the National League North.
+Dobbie had a third spell on loan at Blackpool, and also played for Fleetwood Town and Bolton Wanderers, before returning to Scotland in August 2016 to sign for Queen of the South for a second spell.
+With the Doonhamers he scored a further 111 goals in 178 appearances.
+Overall, Dobbie scored 166 goals in 283 appearances.
+Dobbie is Queen of the South's second-highest goalscorer of all time and the club's record scorer for a single season (43 goals in the 2018–19 season).
+In 2021, after his release by Queen of the South, he made his return to Lancashire, signing for AFC Fylde in the National League North.

 Club career

 Early career

 Dobbie was with Hearts at age group level before moving to Rangers when he was twelve years old.
-At Rangers he didn't break into the first-team squad, despite being a prolific goalscorer in the reserves.
-In 2002, Dobbie was sent out on loan to Australian National Soccer League club Northern Spirit, scoring three goals in three league matches in the 2002–03 season.
-Dobbie was then transferred to Hibernian in 2003 after no league appearances for the Ibrox club.
+At Rangers, he did not break into the first-team squad, despite being a prolific goalscorer in the reserves.
+In 2002, he was sent out on loan to Australian National Soccer League club Northern Spirit, scoring three goals in three league matches in the 2002–03 season.
+He was then transferred to Hibernian in 2003, having made no league appearances for the Ibrox club.